 Since the end of February 2018, subsurface temperature anomalies increased and have been positive.
 From September to early October 2018, positive anomalies increased.
 From late October through December 2018, positive anomalies decreased.
-Positive anomalies have remained relatively unchanged during January 2019.
+Positive anomalies have slightly increased during January 2019.